 - Internal sources of funding don’t require any collateral.
 But external sources of funding require collateral (or transfer of ownership).

-- Popular examples of internal sources of financing are profits, retained earnings etc. Popular examples of external financing are equity financing, debt financing, term loan financing etc.
+- Popular examples of internal sources of financing are profits, retained earnings, etc. Popular examples of external financing are equity financingEquity FinancingEquity financing is the process of the sale of an ownership interest to various investors to raise funds for business objectives.
+The money raised from the market does not have to be repaid, unlike debt financing which has a definite repayment schedule., debt financing, term loan financing, etc.

 Comparison between Internal and External Financing (Table)

-|Basis for Comparison – external vs internal financing||Internal Financing||External Financing|
+|The basis for Comparison – external vs. internal financing||Internal Financing||External Financing|

 |1.
-Inherent meaning||The finance is generated within the business.||The finance is sourced from outside of business.|
+Inherent meaning||Finance is generated within the business.||The finance is sourced from outside of the business.|

 |2.
 Application||Internal sources are used when the requirement of funding is limited.||External sources are used when the requirement of funding is huge.|